 Giants Make a Big Change: Daboll Out After Tough Start

-The New York Giants have made a significant change, parting ways with head coach Brian Daboll following a 2-8 start to the 2025 season.
-Daboll's overall record with the team stood at 20-40-1 over three seasons.
-Mike Kafka, the offensive coordinator, will take over as the interim head coach.
+The New York Giants have decided to part ways with head coach Brian Daboll after a rough start to the 2025 season.
+With a record of 2-8, the team's performance left much to be desired.
+Daboll's time with the Giants spanned over three seasons, but his overall record was not impressive, standing at 20-40-1.
+Mike Kafka, the offensive coordinator, will step in as the interim head coach.

 Daboll's journey with the Giants began with high hopes.
-Known for his offensive strategies, he even won the AP NFL Coach of the Year award in 2022.
-However, the subsequent seasons saw a decline.
+He was known for his offensive strategies and even won the AP NFL Coach of the Year award in 2022.
+However, things took a turn for the worse in the following seasons.
 The team's offense struggled, ranking 30th and 31st in scoring in 2023 and 2024, respectively.
 Despite these challenges, the Giants gave Daboll another chance this offseason, hoping for a turnaround.

 Dart's aggressive playing style endeared him to fans but also led to multiple injuries, including concussions.
 Despite these concerns, Daboll did not change his approach.
 This decision drew criticism, especially after Daboll was fined for entering the medical tent during a concussion check.